Fuwn/chan/README.md

 In the future, I will *most likely* add a `setup_db()` function to validate the database state and properly setup the database when an invalid format is found.

-### Adding boards
-To add boards, open the example database in a SQLite viewer add a board entry to the 'boards' table (examples provided in database).

-Pre-built binaries *might* be available in the future if there is enough demand for them.

 ## Contribution
 Feel free to make pull requests or open issues if you think a feature should be added or you find a